ravihackworks/Kubernetes-Certified-Administrator/README.md

   <img width="450" src="CKA.jpeg">
 </p>

 I have prepared the online resources that will 100% help you in preparation to take the Certified Kubernetes Administrator (CKA) certification exam.
 These resources are collected based on the exam experience.
+It doesn't give you the guarantee that these questions would be in your exam as well.
+But it definitely help you in building context and the background.

 ## CKA 2022 Exam Curriculum